Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 OpenStack maintains a general security policy for the projects.
 A security policy gives users information about what constitutes a vulnerability and how to report one securely so that information about a bug is not publicly visible.
 This check therefore examines the security policy checking for vulnerability process(es), disclosure timelines, and links (e.g., URL(s) and email(s)) to support users.

 #### HowTo:
-The requirements for the Security-Policy check (based on OSSF criteria) are as follows (based on the OSSF criteria):
+The requirements for the Security-Policy check (based on OSSF criteria) are as follows:

 Linking Requirements (one or more):
 - A valid form of an email address to contact for vulnerabilities